It’s Cycling Season – Here’s How to Be Safe on the Road

-I know the cycling association my firm, Logue Law, sponsors – ABRA, the Appalachian Bicycle Racing Association – just kicked off its racing season this past weekend, which reminded me to remind you to be careful out there when you see those guys and gals on the roads.
+I know the cycling association my firm, Logue Law Group, sponsors – ABRA, the Appalachian Bicycle Racing Association – just kicked off its racing season this past weekend, which reminded me to remind you to be careful out there when you see those guys and gals on the roads.

 And it’s not just because some of them are my friends: It’s because this Morgantown and Pittsburgh Criminal Lawyer doesn’t want ignorance of the law turn into you breaking the law.

 Here’s what I’m talking about: You see a bicyclist peddling up a curving back road.
 The speed limit is 35, and dude is not going nearly that fast.